Pan dulce: Pan de muerto

-Pan de muerto ('bread of the dead') is a special bread that is consumed and offered as a part of the Día de Muertos celebration in October and November.
-Day of the Dead is a lively and communal commemoration of the dead.
-The bread takes many different shapes, from skulls to animals to crosses and mummies.
-The traditional pan de muerto is shaped like a skull, round, with a little ball at the center top to represent a cranium.
-Following are the four bones to symbolize the four courses of the universe.
-Pan de muerto consists of ingredients such as dry yeast, all purpose flour, eggs, butter and salt.
+Pan de muerto ("bread of the dead") is a special bread that is consumed and offered as a part of the Día de Muertos celebration in October and November.
+It's decorated with extra dough that is shaped to resemble bones and coated with sugar.
+The dough itself is traditionally flavored with orange and anise.
+They are placed on the ofrenda as an offering to loved ones who have passed on.

 Cultural significance

 Pan dulce is considered to be a Mexican cuisine.
 Other countries in Latin America and even Europe have adapted some of Mexico's pastries, but it is in Mexico that the creative new shapes originate.
 Today, pan dulce is seen in many parts of the United States, especially in places like California, Arizona, and Texas, as a result of migration.

 Mexico

 In Mexico, pan dulce is typically consumed at breakfast or evening supper.
 It is usually accompanied by hot chocolate, milk (often warm), or coffee, and is dipped into the drink for a different taste.
-It can also be eaten alone.
+Pan dulce has become an important staple in the lives of Mexicans, in the way that people not only eat it, but bond together with family.
+Pan dulce or bread in general is always present in very important events and celebration of the people from Mexico.